Back to all guides

 4. Frame it lightly.
 Add one thin border, two corner marks, or nothing at all.

-5. Place it three times before attaching.
-Try upper outside, lower outside, and center-left or center-right.
+5. Test the quiet zones before attaching.
+Compare upper outside, lower outside, and center-left or center-right.

 6. Paste it with breathing room.
 Keep it away from the inner fold and leave roughly a thumb-width of quiet page around it.